SilvertipSoftware/laravel-support/docs/form_helpers.md

 <label for="age_adult">I am over 21</label>
 ```

-The third parameter to `bldRadioButton` is the value of the input.
+The third parameter to `radioButton` is the value of the input.
 Because these two radio buttons share the same name
 (`age`), the user will only be able to select one of them, and `request('age')` will contain either `"child"` or
 `"adult"`.